 Please note: We are currently not accepting samples for in-situ hybridization.

 The main function of our laboratory (UAZ-APL) is to diagnose diseases of cultured penaeid shrimp.
 Samples are received from farms and research facilities all over the world.
 We provide these diagnostic services through methods of Polymerase Chain Reaction (PCR), Histopathology, and Microbiology.
 Diagnostic services are provided to the shrimp farming community and research institutions for a minimal fee.
-We are an accredited ISO/IEC 17025:2017 testing service provider.
+We are an accredited ISO/IEC 17025:2017 testing service provider - please see https://aquapath.cales.arizona.edu/accreditation for a detailed description of our accredited testing.

 Sample Submission Guidelines